akm0001/nf_ngschool20/README.md

-# Nextflow training for CRG PhD course 2019
+# Nextflow training for NGS school 2020

 ## Nextflow in a nutshell